 I know I'm rushing the season a bit, but I just can't help it.
 I adore asparagus, and as soon as it starts to show up in the grocery store -- from who-knows-where -- I lose my resolve to wait until May, when I can buy local spears at the farmers' market.
 If you're impatient like I am, or if you're lucky enough to live in a place where you can get local asparagus now, this Simmer is for you.
 Most of the time, I reach for chicken stock when I'm making asparagus soup, but today I'm sharing links to recipes like this chilled asparagus soup with spinach and avocado, from Simple Nourished Living, that do not use chicken stock as a base.
 Asparagus soups are delicious hot or cold, which means these recipes will carry you through from now until late summer.

-Continue reading "The Saturday Simmer: Baked potato soup recipes" »
+Continue reading "The Saturday Simmer: Vegetarian asparagus soup recipes (hot and cold)" »

-Continue reading "The Saturday Simmer: Pressure cooker soup, stew and chili recipes" »
+Continue reading "The Saturday Simmer: Tortilla soup recipes" »

-Continue reading "The Saturday Simmer: Soup recipes featuring dark leafy greens" »
+Continue reading "The Saturday Simmer: Miso soup recipes" »